RanoLangari/Login-Schema/README.md

 # Login Schema
-the login schema backend with the forgot password feature uses twilio library to send OTP to phone number
+the login schema with the forgot password feature uses twilio library to send OTP to phone number

 ### `npm install`
 make sure you run 'npm install' before 'npm run start' to install dependecies